deinspanjer/jd-sql/README.md

   - Detect which engine the changed file targets (plpgsql vs plv8 by filename)
   - Ensure the appropriate Postgres container is running
   - Apply the changed SQL file via psql
-  - Build the Rust jd-sql-spec-runner and the upstream Go test-runner for your host
+  - Build the Go jd-sql-spec-runner and the upstream Go test-runner for your host
   - Run the jd spec test suite with the correct config
 - The provided SQL example returns JSONB (from jd_diff); the wrapper will print compact JSON if the first column is JSON/JSONB, or print text verbatim if it’s TEXT.
 Mapping to the exact jd structural diff text format will come as jd-sql evolves.
  - Config discovery: You can omit -c/--config.
 The runner will look for jd-sql-spec.yaml in (1) the current working directory, then (2) the same directory as the runner executable.
 Use -c to override explicitly.